Frequently Asked Questions

 Q. Is there tram service at the Fair?

-A. Fairgoers are able to make use of the Fair’s internal tram network for a set rate of $2.00 a day – trams are free on our two Senior Days, August 25th & 26th.
+A. Fairgoers are able to make use of the Fair’s internal tram network for a set rate of $2.00 a day – trams are free on our two Senior Days, Monday, August 31 and Tuesday, September 1, 2015.
 The trams travel around the perimeter road, stopping at 11 scheduled stops.
 Tram service stops temporarily from 5:15-6:45pm for our Daily Parade, and resumes after the parade is finished.

 Q. Is there public transportation service to the Fair?